Olympic qualifying tournaments move into title rounds - WHIZ News

 Tobey scored 27 points and grabbed 12 rebounds, Luka Doncic of the Dallas Mavericks was one rebound shy of a triple-double and Slovenia eased past Venezuela 98-70 on Saturday in the semifinals of an Olympic qualifying tournament in Kaunas, Lithuania.

-Doncic finished with 23 points, 13 assists and nine rebounds for Slovenia (3-0), which will play either Lithuania or Poland on Sunday with a berth in the Tokyo Olympics on the line.
+Doncic finished with 23 points, 13 assists and nine rebounds for Slovenia (3-0), which will play host Lithuania (3-0) on Sunday with a berth in the Tokyo Olympics on the line.
 All four sites of qualifying tournaments — Lithuania, Canada, Serbia and Croatia — will hold championship games Sunday to determine the last four teams in the Olympic men’s basketball field.

 “It would be amazing.
 It would be a dream to be in the Olympics,” Doncic said.
 “Not just me, I think the whole federation of Slovenia and the whole country.
 They really cheer for us and I hope we get to that.”